databricks/databricks-vscode/packages/databricks-vscode/src/telemetry/README.md

 `setupState` is a single workspace-scoped key with no per-project namespacing, so in a multi-root workspace it can't be pinned to the active root: a never-set-up sibling root would emit a spurious `venvPresent: false` and inflate the denominator.
-Rather than record an untrustworthy reading, the gauge is **suppressed entirely** when the workspace has more than one root.
-The drift detector shares this single-key limitation (it still fires there); the real fix for both is a per-project storage schema, deferred.
-Multi-root Databricks workspaces are uncommon, so little is lost.
+So the gauge is skipped when the workspace has more than one root, rather than record an untrustworthy reading.

+The one-root guard is a heuristic, not proof of provenance — the key records no root, so a rare edge (a multi-root workspace reduced to one root mid-session, leaving the prior root's key) can still mis-attribute.
+Eliminating that needs the per-project storage schema, deferred (the drift detector shares the single-key limitation and does not even guard multi-root).
+Multi-root Databricks workspaces are uncommon, so the residual skew is negligible.

 ## Privacy